 One common mistake we make when we criticize media is to think that, in order for something to be enjoyable, it always needs to be high quality.
 Sometimes, if we are lucky, we find manga that checks both boxes like Berserk or Monster.
 However, that does not always happen and that is okay.
 Once in a while, we need to turn off our brains and have a good time watching magical girls killing each other in gruesome ways just because.

 Magical Girl Site never tries to be anything inauthentic and, in its own humility, surprises us when it dares to explore the characters’ interpersonal relationships.
-It is unexpected, but never feels out of place because it happens organically.
-It is due to its standout features that this otherwise alright manga has not fallen into absolute oblivion, as have many others that tried to emulate Madoka‘s greatness.
+It is unexpected but never feels out of place because it happens organically.
+It is due to its standout features that this otherwise alright manga has not fallen into absolute oblivion, as have many others who tried to emulate Madoka‘s greatness.

 More Manga Reviews